The St. George

 This second, decidedly less romantic, tale was the one that stayed with me.
 Not as some James Bond of Antiquity – slaying bad guys and baggin’ the local princess - but because he represented the value of standing for something bigger than yourself.
 Not joining a fashionable movement, but having your own moral compass and sticking to it in the face of fatal social pressure.
 That’s important in these days when ideological purity of the tribe has poisoned simple human understanding and decency.

 It’s hard not to drink either the kool-aid, red or blue, when your neck or even reputation is on the line.
-But in the heart of every fanatic there is doubt – that’s what makes them so loud, so angry, so very tribal.
+Understand, though, that in the heart of every fanatic there is doubt – that’s what makes them so loud, so angry, so very tribal.
 In the end, when the time comes to step up and make a choice – and it always does – we have to make our alone.
 And making a fateful choice alone is harder than the mob realizes.
 I suppose that’s why so few people do it.

 It is something to which we should raise a glass.
 And not of kool-aid, either, To wit: